memasanz/streamlit-semantic-kernel/README.md

 #### Plugin:
 - [001_JokePlugIn.ipynb](001_JokePlugIn.ipynb): Using a Semantic Kernel Plugin from the Plugin directory.
 If this won't work, we need to do some work.
-- if that notebook works, then we should be able to leverage streamlit and run the first web app:
+- when that notebook works - it means your .env file is setup, and you have the requirements installed, then we should be able to leverage streamlit and run the first web app:
 ```
 streamlit run 001_jokewebapp.py
 ```